The Twilight Saga: Breaking Dawn – Part 1

-The Twilight Saga: Breaking Dawn – Part 1 (or simply Breaking Dawn – Part 1) is a 2011 American romantic fantasy film directed by Bill Condon from a screenplay by Melissa Rosenberg, based on the 2008 novel Breaking Dawn by Stephenie Meyer.
-The sequel to The Twilight Saga: Eclipse (2010), it is the fourth installment in The Twilight Saga film series.
+The Twilight Saga: Breaking Dawn – Part 1 is a 2011 American Vampire romantic fantasy film directed by Bill Condon from a screenplay by Melissa Rosenberg, based on the 2008 novel Breaking Dawn by Stephenie Meyer.
+It is the sequel to The Twilight Saga: Eclipse (2010) and the fourth installment in The Twilight Saga film series.
 The film stars Kristen Stewart, Robert Pattinson, and Taylor Lautner, reprising their roles as Bella Swan, Edward Cullen, and Jacob Black, respectively.
+In the film, Bella and Edward marry and become pregnant with a half-human, half-vampire child, which causes the Cullen family to become a target of Jacob and his Wolf Pack.

 Summit Entertainment announced that Breaking Dawn would be adapted into a two-part film on June 10, 2010.
 Principal photography for both parts began on November 1, 2010, and wrapped on April 22, 2011.
 The first part was shot in Rio de Janeiro, Brazil; Baton Rouge, Louisiana; and Vancouver, Canada.

-The Twilight Saga: Breaking Dawn – Part 1 premiered at Rome Film Festival on October 30, 2011, and was theatrically released in the United States on November 18, by Summit Entertainment.
-Despite receiving generally negative reviews from critics, the film grossed over $712 million worldwide, becoming the fourth-highest-grossing film of 2011.

-The film received a sequel, The Twilight Saga: Breaking Dawn – Part 2, in 2012.
+The Twilight Saga: Breaking Dawn – Part 1 premiered at the Rome Film Festival on October 30, 2011, and was theatrically released in the United States on November 18, by Summit Entertainment.
+The film received mixed to unfavorable reviews from critics with criticism aimed at pacing, screenplay and performances, but grossed $732 million worldwide, becoming the fourth-highest-grossing film of 2011.
+A sequel, Breaking Dawn – Part 2, was released in 2012.

 Plot

-Several months after the events of the previous film, Bella Swan and Edward Cullen are happily getting married.
-During the reception, Jacob Black, who had left town upon receiving an invitation to the wedding, returns, much to Bella’s delight.
-They share a dance in the woods, where Bella shares that she and Edward plan to consummate their marriage on their honeymoon while she is still human.
-Jacob becomes furious, knowing that such an act could kill her.
+Several months after the events of the previous film, human Bella Swan and vampire Edward Cullen are getting married.
+During the reception, werewolf Jacob Black, who had left town upon receiving his invitation to the wedding, returns, much to Bella's delight.
+They share a dance in the woods, where Bella says that she and Edward plan to consummate their marriage on their honeymoon while she is still human.
+Jacob becomes furious, fearing that such an act could kill her.

-After the wedding, Bella and Edward travel to Isle Esme for their honeymoon, and they make love for the first time.
-Two weeks later, Bella vomits after waking and notices that her period is late.
-She informs Carlisle, Edward's adoptive father, that she believes she is pregnant.
-Edward is distraught, as it is highly unlikely a human will survive giving birth to a vampire's baby.
+After the wedding, Bella and Edward travel to an island off the coast of Rio de Janeiro for their honeymoon, and they make love for the first time.
+Two weeks later, Bella vomits after waking and realises her period is late.
+She informs Carlisle Cullen, a medical doctor and Edward's adoptive father, that she believes she is pregnant.

-Edward encourages Bella to receive an abortion from Carlisle; she refuses, and convinces Edward's sister Rosalie to be her bodyguard.
-They fly back home to Forks, where Jacob rushes to the Cullens' house to find a pale, underweight, and visibly pregnant Bella.
-He implores her to terminate the pregnancy immediately, but Bella opts to continue it.
+Edward is distraught, as it is highly unlikely a human could survive giving birth to a vampire's baby.
+He encourages Bella to receive an abortion from Carlisle.
+She refuses and convinces Edward's sister Rosalie to be her bodyguard.
+The couple flies back home to Forks, Washington, where Jacob rushes to the Cullens' house to find a pale, underweight, and visibly pregnant Bella.
+He implores her to terminate the pregnancy immediately, but she refuses.

-Jacob storms out of the Cullens' residence and meets in the woods with his packmates.
-Sam believes the baby will not be able to control its craving for human blood once it is born and suggests they kill Bella to ensure her child does not harm anyone.
-Jacob refuses, and the ensuing arguments prompts him and several other wolves to disperse from Sam's pack to form their own.
+Jacob storms out of the Cullens' residence and meets in the woods with his packmates, including their leader Sam, who soon feels they should kill Bella to ensure her half-vampire child does not harm anyone.
+Jacob refuses, and he and several other werewolves separate from the pack.